by Nebula Haze

 When you look really closely at cannabis buds, you can see what looks like thousands of tiny translucent mushrooms.
 In nature, these glandular stalked trichomes are believed to be used by the plant to repel insects, protect the buds from UV damage and produce essential oils that have various effects.

-The “glitter” that grows on buds are called trichomes and they contain THC and other cannabinoids.
+The “glitter” that grows on buds is called trichomes and they contain THC and other cannabinoids.
 They give cannabis its unique mental and body effects.

 Trichomes that are long and thin without a “head” are actually cystolithic hairs and do not contain significant levels of cannabinoids.